Strangers When We Meet (David Bowie song): B-sides

-The version of "The Man Who Sold the World" was based on a live recording of the song from the trip-hop reworking performed on the Outside World Tour, and then reshaped, overdubbed and mixed by Brian Eno at Westside Studios in London on 30th October, 1995.
-This version was remastered and re-released in 2020 on the EP Is It Any Wonder?
+While the version of "The Man Who Sold the World" was labelled a "live version", it was actually a studio-recorded track based on a reworked version of the song recorded in late October 1995 and performed on the Outside Tour, and mixed by Brian Eno.
+This version was re-released in 2020 on the EP Is It Any Wonder?

 "Get Real" was released as a bonus track to the Japanese release of Outside in 1995, as a b-side to this single, and again on the 2004 re-release of Outside and in the 2007 David Bowie (box set).
 The song, a leftover from the Outside sessions, was described as a "far more conventional pop-rock composition than anything on the album" with a reference to some of Bowie's own "unlamented" mid-Eighties work.
 A sheet of paper dated 6 March 1994, on display at the David Bowie Is exhibit, showed that this song's lyrics were at least partly run through the Verbasizer program, which Bowie liked to use like scissors and paper to cut up and re-arrange his lyrics.
 Pegg called the song "an appealing glimpse into the wealth of extra material recorded during the [Outside] sessions, and another example of Bowie's ongoing preoccupation with the nature of reality."